DevKhalyd/DevKhalyd/README.md

 - 🌱 I’m currently looking for a open source project to contribute.
 - 👯 I'm open to work in new projects so don't hesitate to contact me.
-- 🥅 2022 Goals: Work in a company with a great culture and a great team.
+- 🥅 2022 Goals: Work in a company with a great culture and a great team also improve my Upwork profile.
 - ⚡ Fun fact: In software development I like the word "isolate" 🧐

 ### Flutter

-[RG Projects]: A list of projects I've worked on with Flutter (Designs, Animations and more)
+- [RG Projects]: A list of projects I've worked on with Flutter (Designs, Animations and more)

-[Video App]: A Flutter app that allow to make Video Calls and chat with your friends.
+- [Video App]: A Flutter app that allow to make Video Calls and chat with your friends.

-[RG Portfolio]: The source code of my website.
+- [RG Portfolio]: The source code of my website.

 ### Cloud Functions

-[Vide App Functions TS]: Functions that are used in the Video App listed above.
+- [Video App Functions TS]: Functions that are used in the Video App listed above.
 Basically triggers the functions of firebase and perform some actions to help to process the data in the app.

 ### Python

-[Researcher Bot]: A bot Telegram that crowls Reddit and get the data of the posts and send it though the chat bot.
+- [Researcher Bot]: A bot Telegram that crowls Reddit and get the data of the posts and send it though the chat bot.

 ### Learning